-While the idea of feeding guests “daal bhaat bhorta”, and that too in small portions, is pretty much tantamount to sacrilege in Bangladesh, I now do this often as guests always love it!
-My mother would have been mortified though, so I won’t be telling her about it anytime soon.
+While the idea of feeding guests “daal bhaat bhorta”, and that too in small portions, is pretty much tantamount to sacrilege in Bangladesh, I now do this often for dinner parties as guests always love it.
+My mother would have been mortified though, so I won’t be telling her about it anytime soon!

-I’ve received a lot of feedback on the way I plated these classic Bangladeshi dishes so I wanted to share my recipe for aloo bhorta and some plating and styling tips below.
+I’ve received a lot of positive response on the way I plated these classic Bangladeshi dishes so I wanted to share my recipe for aloo bhorta and some plating and styling tips below.

 If you make it please tag me (@noorieboorie or #noorieboorie) on Instagram so I can see and re-share.